Hạ Long Bay: Population

 Of the 1,969 islands in Hạ Long, only approximately 40 are inhabited.
 These islands range from tens to thousands of hectares in size, mainly in the East and Southeast of Hạ Long Bay.
-In recent decades, thousands of villagers have been starting to settle down on the pristine islands and build new communities such as Sa Tô Island (Hạ Long City), Thắng Lợi Island (Vân Đồn district).
+In recent decades, thousands of villagers have been starting to settle down on the pristine islands and build new communities such as Sa Tô Island (Hạ Long City) and Thắng Lợi Island (Vân Đồn district).

 The population of Hạ Long Bay is about 1,540, mainly in Cửa Vạn, Ba Hang and Cặp Dè fishing villages (Hùng Thắng Ward, Hạ Long City).
 Residents of the bay mostly live on boats and rafts buoyed by tires and plastic jugs to facilitate the fishing, cultivating and breeding of aquatic and marine species.
 Fish require feeding every other day for up to three years, when they are eventually sold to local seafood restaurants for up to 300,000 Vietnamese dong per kilogram.
-Today the life of Hạ Long Bay inhabitants has much improved due to new travel businesses.
-Residents of the floating villages around the Hạ Long Bay now offer bedrooms for rent, boat tours, and fresh seafood meals to tourists.
-While this is an isolating, back-breaking lifestyle, floating village residents are considered wealthy to residents of other Hạ Long Bay islands.
+Today, the lives of Hạ Long Bay inhabitants have much improved due to new travel businesses.
+Residents of the floating villages around Hạ Long Bay now offer bedrooms for rent, boat tours, and fresh seafood meals to tourists.
+While this is an isolating, back-breaking lifestyle, floating village residents are considered wealthy compared to residents of other Hạ Long Bay islands.